Chris Taylor Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.93).
+- The Rangers have the 12th-ranked team ERA among all MLB pitching staffs (4.00).

-- Rangers pitchers combine to rank 12th in baseball in home runs given up (106 total, 1.1 per game).
+- Rangers pitchers combine to surrender 107 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- In his last appearance on Saturday, the lefty went 5 1/3 scoreless innings against the Cleveland Guardians while surrendering six hits.
+- In his most recent appearance on Tuesday against the Tampa Bay Rays, the righty went seven innings, allowing two earned runs while surrendering five hits.

-- In 18 games this season, the 32-year-old has amassed an ERA of 4.43, with 9.6 strikeouts per nine innings.
-Opponents are batting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.